kinnala/scikit-fem/README.md

 ## Getting help

-If you encounter an issue and cannot find help from the documentation, you can use the Github Discussions to [ask questions](https://github.com/kinnala/scikit-fem/discussions).
+If you encounter an issue you can use GitHub issue tracker.
+If you cannot find help from the documentation, you can use the GitHub Discussions to [ask questions](https://github.com/kinnala/scikit-fem/discussions).
 Try to provide a snippet of code which fails and include also the version of the library you are using.
 The version can be found as follows: